Cloud server configurations

 Arbitrary configurations

-You can see the availability of configurations in the regions in the availability matrix Cloud servers.
+To see the availability of configurations in the regions, see the Cloud Servers availability matrix.

-An arbitrary configuration can be selected by cloud server creation in the control panel.
-If you create a cloud server through the OpenStack CLI and Terraform and fixed configurations don't fit, create a flavor.
+You can select an arbitrary configuration when you create a cloud server in the control panel.
+If you are creating a cloud server through the OpenStack CLI and Terraform and fixed configurations are not suitable, create a flavor.
 Flavors determine the number of vCPUs, RAM, and local disk size (optional) of the server.
 Through the OpenStack API, you can create a GPU flavor.

 Values of arbitrary configurations